vveitch/paper-template/README.md

 # paper-template
-Template for structuring the repo associated w/ a paper
+This is a template for writing a research paper in latex.
+The template includes directory structure and some latex helpers---style and macros.